LanaHalabii/LanaHalabii/README.md

    - 🔭 I’m a Computer Engineering graduate
    - ☕ Caffeine-fueled
-   - 🐍 I’m currently learning Python
+   - 🐍 I’m currently learning Full Stack
    - ⚡ Fun fact: Code is like humor.
 When you have to explain it, it’s bad.